mulbagalamaq/mulbagalamaq/README.md

 # Life is so short, but DNA is so long.....

 **Welcome!**
-I’m **Aymen** (pronounced *aye-men*), a Bioinformatics enthusiast and Data Science professional, merging genomics 🧬, computational biology 💻, and machine learning 🤖 to uncover the molecular stories behind biological data.
+I’m **Aymen** (pronounced *aye-men*), a Bioinformatics enthusiast and Data Science professional, merging genomics , computational biology , and machine learning  to uncover the molecular stories behind biological data.

----

-## About Me

-**Master’s Graduate in Bioinformatics @ Northeastern University**
-- **Head of Bioinformatics** for the **Graduate Biotech-Bioinfo Association (GBBA)**
-- Contributor to  projects in **CRISPR Digenome-seq** and **RNA-seq analysis**

-**Scientific Background:**
-- Worked collaboratively on **NGS data pipelines** with cross-functional teams 🧪
-- Published and presented findings in bioinformatics and genomics research 📑

-**Currently learning / Passionate about :**
-- Advancing **AI/ML applications** in genomics to solve complex biological problems 🚀
-- Exploring **spatial transcriptomics** and computational neuroscience to understand neurodevelopmental diseases 🌌

 ---